precisely/rapids/doc/architecture.md

 20. Versioning.

   As the flows are expected to change over time, a mechanism for maintaining versions of old flows is required, especially given that flows are intended to be long running and interact with users.
 One simple approach is to require programmers to maintain old versions of flows in the code base.
 Flow versions can be identified by computing a hash on the AST of the input to the `deflow` macro.
-The addressing scheme could be modified to include a reference to the particular version (deflow hash), thus any stack frame will uniquely identify a particular continuation in stored in the flow structure.
-Repeated invocations of `deflow` would thus add continuations to the continuation map without worry of collisions.
+The addressing scheme could be modified to include a reference to the particular version (deflow hash), thus any stack frame will uniquely identify a particular partition function in stored in the flow structure.
+Repeated invocations of `deflow` would thus add partition functions to the partition function map without worry of collisions.
 The current flow could be distinguished in some way - explicitly by adding a parameter to the `deflow` macro or including a rule that the first invocation (or last) of `deflow` for a given name sets the entry-point function.
-Since the entry-point function is unique to a flow, that would ensure that it points at the appropriate continuation in the continuation map.
+Since the entry-point function is unique to a flow, that would ensure that it points at the appropriate partition function in the partition function map.

   Facilities for checking whether a code base supports existing flows could be implemented by retrieving a unique set of addresses used in stacks of runs which have not completed.
-Since each address names the flow, the hash and the code point, it would be a simple matter of accessing flows and testing for the existence of a continuation at each address.
+Since each address names the flow, the hash and the code point, it would be a simple matter of accessing flows and testing for the existence of a partition function at each address.
 Other methods might include saving versions to source control and arranging for those code bases to be retrieved dynamically.

 21. Mechanism of partitioning.

   The general principles of the compiler were described earlier.
-The compiler is composed of partitioning functions ("partitioners") which examine expressions and return values which are used to generate a flow's continuations.
+The compiler is composed of partitioning functions ("partitioners") which examine expressions and return values which are used to generate a flow's partition functions.

   All partitioners take 4 arguments (1) an expression, (2) the address of the expression, (3) the address of the current partition, (4) parameters (variables) defined up to this point in the computation.
 One partitioning function, `partition-body`, differs from others in that it takes a sequence of expressions rather than a single expression as its first argument.

   Partitioners return a 3-tuple consisting of (1) a `start` expression, (2) a partition set, and (3) a boolean indicating whether the expression is a suspending expression.
 The `start` is an expression which initiates a suspending computation.
-Ironically, the start expression always appears at the end of a continuation, according to the rules we outlined earlier.
+Ironically, the start expression always appears at the end of a partition function, according to the rules we outlined earlier.
 The partition set is a map of addresses to function definitions.

   The `deflow` macro takes three arguments: `name`,`params` and a variadic argument, `body`, the code body.
 It invokes `partition-body` on `body`, a sequence of expressions, which are processed by calling `partition-expr` on each one.
 On start, `deflow` it passes an address consisting of only the symbol being used to define the function.